 I receive lots of coloring books like this but rarely do I get so excited when I start going through the pages.
-I am a Foodie and a Coloring Book Addict so the two passions in one place is perfect.
-First you get fun and fanciful foodie pictures to color in, all with a very unique style obviously hand drawn, none of this throw it together in Photoshop stuff.
-Next you get pages with quotes from notable Foodies like Julia Child to color in and hilarious pictures, a favorite is the octopus with different cooking utensils in all 8 of his “hands” I just received this yesterday and normally I wait to do a review but not so with this book.
+I am a Foodie and a Coloring Book Addict so the two passions in one place are perfect.
+First, you get fun and fanciful foodie pictures to color in, all with a unique style obviously hand-drawn, none of this throw it together in Photoshop stuff.
+Next, you get pages with quotes from notable Foodies like Julia Child to color in and hilarious pictures, a favorite is an octopus with different cooking utensils in all 8 of his “hands” I just received this yesterday and normally I wait to do a review but not so with this book.

 As if the fun pictures to color weren’t enough, in the center of this book are some wildly YUMMY looking sweets photos with the recipe included.
 I think I gained weight just looking at them but will be heading to the store for ingredients today!

 “Everyone knows a foodie or is a foodie themselves.
-Foodies love good food, good company, and sharing the tastes and flavours of a well cooked dish.
-In The Foodie’s Colouring Book, foodies can rejoice and relax as they colour in a variety of food themed images, take the foodie quiz, laugh at the foodie alphabet, and join the adult colouring book craze sweeping the world.
+Foodies love good food, good company, and sharing the tastes and flavors of a well-cooked dish.
+In The Foodie’s Colouring Book, foodies can rejoice and relax as they colour in a variety of food-themed images, take the foodie quiz, laugh at the foodie alphabet, and join the adult colouring book craze sweeping the world.
 For mindfulness or just for fun, The Foodie’s Colouring Book also includes a bonus cookbook section with sweet recipes to cook at home.
 Colour, cook, create!”

-We were thrilled to be able to get a little one on one time with the illistrator of the Foodie Colouring Book Haylea Bridle.
+We were thrilled to be able to get a little one on one time with the illustrator of the Foodie Colouring Book Haylea Bridle.

 I very much enjoyed the challenge of drawing food I wouldn’t normally draw.
 Oysters for example, I must say, were never at the top of my to-do list, however I think I can now say if ‘Oyster Anatomy; an intimate glance’ happened to be a topic at pub trivia, I’d be going home with the meat tray.